 20. TROUBLESHOOTING

 The following list describes the most common issues that arise through use of the Transport Incubator and the suggested corrective actions.
-If further assistance is needed, refer to this manual or contact International Biomedical.
+If further assistance is needed, refer to the Service Manual or contact International Biomedical.

 20.1.
 General